What is the Financial Modeling Code?

 - A financial model should include a clear purpose and defined output so that users are aware of the possible outcomes.

-- The model should be made up of clear and logical sections, with a consistent flow from the inputs, calculations, to the outputs.
+- The model should consist of clear and logical sections, with a consistent flow from the inputs and calculations to the outputs.

 Planning a Financial Model